lbulgarelli/lbulgarelli.github.io/_posts/2020-09-07-mimic-iv-available.md

 &nbsp;
-## electronic Medicine Administration Record (eMAR)
+## Medications

+Studying the effect of various treatments is a burgeoning field of retrospective observational research.
+MIMIC-III was no exception, though it could be hard to infer from the database when a patient was receiveing a given treatment, as only intravenous medications were routinely documented.
+Enter the electronic Medicine Administration Record (eMAR).

 ![](https://pbs.twimg.com/media/Efozfq3XYAA6zMm?format=jpg&name=small)
 <p style="font-size: .8em; padding: 0 15px;" markdown="1">
 eMAR is now included and provides more precise information about the drugs being administered.
 </p>

 Bedside staff will scan barcodes for each individual formulary unit of a medication when administering it.
-This allows for a granular, high resolution record of when a medication was given.
+This allows for a granular, high resolution record of when a medication was given. eMAR, while a rich and excellent source of information, was only recently implemented and as such roughly half of the patients in MIMIC-IV have eMAR data.
+Not to fear: the prescriptions table has been upgraded from MIMIC-III.
+All start and stop dates have been augmented with the time of day, and the time at which the prescription was entered is also available.

-Patients aren't just being monitored though, they are also treated.
-Prescriptions tell you about intention to treat; in MIMIC-IV we have actual administrations via barcode scanning (eMAR).

 &nbsp;
 ## Chest X-Rays